 The data collected during the case became America’s first ethnographic study to identify neighborhoods in proximity to polluting industries.
 The case became America’s first-ever lawsuit against polluters charging environmental racism under the Civil Rights law.

-Dr. Bullard wrote Dumping in Dixie in response to the court’s decision to allow the dump to be built and in response to environmental and civil rights organizations, at the time, who were on two different tracks.
+In 1990, Dr. Bullard published Dumping in Dixie: Race, Class, and Environmental Quality in response to the court’s decision to allow the dump to be built and in response to environmental and civil rights organizations, at the time, who were on two different tracks.
 Environmental organizations told Dr. Bullard, when he approached them about environmental justice and injustices of these facilities, that they didn’t work on “social issues.”
 Civil rights groups told him their focus was on discrimination in housing, employment, and education.

-Dumping in Dixie became an environmental justice bible.
+Dumping in Dixie: Race, Class, and Environmental Quality became an environmental justice bible.
 It traces freed Black communities as they purchased property in the formerly-slave owning South– and how the polluting facilities followed them.
-It also shows that in addition to being deprived of infrastructure and education, sanitation, and clean water, these communities were also being exposed to higher-than-average levels of pollutants, compromising their health and well-being for generations.
+It shows that in addition to being deprived of infrastructure and education, sanitation, and clean water, these communities were also being exposed to higher-than-average levels of pollutants, compromising their health and well-being for generations.

-For more information about Robert Bullard and his work, please visit https://drrobertbullard.com/.
+To learn more about Dr. Bullard and to support his work, please visit https://drrobertbullard.com/.